-We also spoke to trivago’s Global Head of Technical Partnerships, Jessica Neth, to learn about her work as a woman breaking the glass ceiling on the technology side of the industry.
+We also met with Sherin Hegazy-Aka, head of trivago’s Partnerships unit, as well as Jessica Beger-Neth, Technical Partnerships team lead at trivago, to learn about their work as women breaking the glass ceiling on the tech side of the industry.

 What do you enjoy most about your job?

-Irene Talg — “Making our guests happy and acknowledging how they value the effort made every day by each and all our Tigaiga team members to achieve this.”
+Irene Talg: I enjoy making our guests happy and recognizing how they value the effort that’s been made every day by each and all of our Tigaiga team members to achieve that.

-What do you find to be the most challenging part of being a hotel manager?
+What do you find to be the most challenging part of your job?

-Irene Talg — “Keeping up to date; there are so many departments in a hotel, and we are constantly innovating so that repeaters and new guests find here at the Tigaiga more that they expect and experience wonderful holidays.
-We want to offer our guests a place to feel at home and relax for example in our subtropical gardens, but not only enjoying the green environment which surrounds our premises but also learning about were the flowers and plants come from, and when they bloom.”
+Irene Talg: It’s a challenge to keep up to date because there are so many departments in a hotel.
+We’re constantly innovating, so that repeat guests and new guests at the Tigaiga find more that they expect, as well as experience wonderful a holiday.
+We want to offer our guests a place to feel at home and relax, for example not only to enjoy the green environment of our subtropical gardens that surround our premises, but also learning about where the flowers and plants come from, and when they bloom.

 What new innovations have you introduced at your property?

-Irene Talg — “Ten months ago we installed a new composting machine for the treatment of the organic waste from our kitchen and restaurant: Our aim is to reduce waste and the emission of greenhouse gases and produce quality compost for our gardens.”
+Irene Talg: We installed a composting machine for the treatment of the organic waste from our kitchen and restaurant.
+Our goal is to reduce waste and the emission of greenhouse gases, as well as produce quality compost for our gardens.

-Irene Talg — “’Experience’ all tasks in the hotel at every level to see what each implies and open your mind and discover the multi-faceted career the hotel industry offers.
-If you love your job, you will be happy!”
+Irene Talg: Experience all the tasks in the hotel at every level to see what each one implies.
+Open your mind and discover the multi-faceted career the hotel industry offers, too.
+If you love your job, you’ll be happy!

 The organization tackling the leadership gap in the travel and tourism industry

-We also had the privilege of speaking to Laura Mandala, Managing Director of Mandala Research and former VP of Research with the U.S. Travel Association, who founded witti (Women in Travel & Tourism, International) to “Address the leadership gap in the highest ranks of the travel industry.”
+Furthermore, we had the privilege to speak with Laura Mandala, Managing Director of Mandala Research and former VP of Research with the US Travel Association.
+She’s also the founder of Women in Travel & Tourism International (Witti), with the goal to connect, support, and promote women’s contributions in travel and tourism.

-Citing staff data from several companies and organizations, Laura highlighted the fact that “At the most senior levels women are disproportionately underrepresented.”
+While citing staff data from several companies and organizations, Laura emphasized the fact that “at the most senior levels women are disproportionately underrepresented.”